simonambridge/SparkSensorData/README.md

 p100,1.5396150741347898
 ```

-Now lets use it with Spark streaming...
+Now that we know all the parts are working, lets use it with Spark streaming...!

-Start netCat as shown above to send some data - 100 non-linear (pseudo random) samples @ two samples per second:
+In the netCat window, as shown above, send some data - 100 non-linear (pseudo random) samples @ two samples per second:
 ```
 java netCat n 500 100 9999